 Monitoring blood pressure at home can help you to keep track of how well you are controlling it by yourself.
-Most local drug stores will carry a blood pressure monitor device to purchase.
+Most local drug stores will carry a blood pressure monitor device, like wrist blood pressure monitors, to purchase.

 Keep a journal of what you are doing to decrease your blood pressure and keep track of your levels.
 If lifestyle changes can no longer maintain your blood pressure, you may have to see a doctor and be placed on medication.

 Most of the time, high blood pressure does not have any symptoms.
 If you check your blood pressure regularly, and if it is 140 or above, you should see a physician.